stefan-karlsson/aviene/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

+## Description

+Please provide a clear and concise summary of the feature you are requesting, including the motivation and context.

+## Problem

-**Is your feature request related to a problem?
-Please describe.**
+Is your feature request related to a problem?
+Please describe what you are trying to solve or improve.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+## Proposed Solution

-**Describe the solution you'd like**
+Describe the solution you'd like.
+What should happen?
+How should it work?
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.
+Have you considered any alternative solutions or features?
+Please list them here.

-**Additional context**
+## Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or references that may help us understand your request.

+## Checklist

+- [ ] I have searched the existing issues to make sure this feature has not already been requested
+- [ ] I have provided enough detail for the team to understand and evaluate the request